Early childhood education

-Your child can attend preschool at the age of four years old.
+Your child can start preschool at age 4, if:

-If your child turns four between 1 January and 30 June, they may start preschool at the beginning of the school year (Term 1).
+• your child turns 4 between January 1 and June 30, they can start preschool at the beginning of the school year (Term 1)

-If your child turns four after 30 June in the school year, they may start preschool on or after their fourth birthday if the preschool has places available and on the understanding that your child will attend preschool for more than 12 months by re-enrolling the following year.
+• your child turns 4 after June 30, they can start preschool on or after their 4th birthday if there are places available.
+They will need to attend preschool for more than 12 months by re-enrolling the following year

 Priority enrolment